mailgun/documentation/source/user_manual.rst

  attachment-count      int          how many attachments the message has. attachment-x          string       attached file ('x' stands for number of the attachment).
 Attachments are handled as file uploads,
                                     encoded as ``multipart/form-data``.
- timestamp             int          number of second passed since January 1, 1970 (see `securing webhooks`_). token                 string       randomly generated string with length 50 (see `securing webhooks`_). signature             string       string with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_). message-headers       string       list of all MIME headers dumped to a json string (order of headers preserved).
+ timestamp             int          number of seconds passed since January 1, 1970 (see `securing webhooks`_). token                 string       randomly generated string with length 50 (see `securing webhooks`_). signature             string       string with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_). message-headers       string       list of all MIME headers dumped to a json string (order of headers preserved).